 This colourful salad complements fish, chicken and pork especially well.
 Peaches also work as a substitute for mangos.
 If using fresh peaches, peel, then cut into thin slices.
 If using canned, choose the variety packed in its own juice (unsweetened) then drain very well and pat dry.

 1 tbsp (15 mL) soy sauce or fish sauce

-|2||sweet peppers, preferably 1 red and 1 yellow)
+2 sweet peppers, thinly sliced (preferably 1 red and 1 yellow)

 1 carrot, coarsely grated

 ½ cup (125 mL) fresh mint or coriander, chopped

 ⅓ cup (75 mL) toasted peanuts, coarsely chopped

 Peel mango, then cut away chunks of fruit from pit.
 Cut into thin strips and place in a bowl.
-Seed peppers and cut into thin strips and add to mango.
-Coarsely grate carrot and thinly slice onions and add to bowl along with mint.
-Toss gently until combined.
+Add sliced peppers, grated carrot, sliced onions, mint and lettuce to bowl.
+Toss gently with dressing until combined.
+Serve on a platter or in a large salad bowl.
+Sprinkle with toasted peanuts.

 Per serving: 106 calories, 5.4 g fat (2.5 g monounsaturated fat), 2.5 g protein, 14.1 g carbohydrates.